SarahSu92/webbshop-Gottfridsmunkar/README.md

 This project is a onepage webbshop.
 The products for sale is donuts and the minimum product amount was 10.

 The page has not much CSS to celebrate about because I was focusing more on JavaScript and that was also the main focus for this assignment.
 The products have a image, price, rating, category and name.
-They are also avaible to sort out in a sorted list.
-Also buttuns for increase and decrease the products amount.
+They are also avaible to sort in a sorted list.
+Also buttons for increase and decrease the products amount.

-The cart show the added products and amount, price for each dount but also the total amount is shown, also added shipment price and a few special rules that are replied if the cutomer order 10 donuts of same sort they get a dsicount 10% of the price.
+The cart show the added products and amount, price for each dount but also the total amount is shown, also added shipment price and a few special rules that are replied, if the cutomer order 10 donuts of same sort they get a dsicount 10% of the price.
 Also on fridays after 15 pm and on the night between sunday to monday the custumoer get a weekend price added 15% on the current price.
 No notificatiion about it just higher pricer in the cart.